publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schIII/m__us_usc_t15_s2665.md

         (1) __Authorization__

-            There is authorized to be appropriated not more than $1,500,000 for the purposes of initially establishing the proficiency rating program under subsection (a)(2) of this section and the training seminars under subsection (a)(3) of this section.
+            There is authorized to be appropriated not more than $1,500,000 for the purposes of initially establishing the proficiency rating program under subsection (a)(2) and the training seminars under subsection (a)(3).

         (2) __Charge imposed__